LIMoreno04/Qu-missions/README.md

 These instruments depend on the transparency and accuracy of the measurements.
 Weak points in reporting not only erode trust but also open the door for manipulation: bad actors could exploit loopholes, alter data, or under-report emissions[^2].
 Assuring the integrity of both the measurements and their transmission is therefore critical for a level playing field where incentives for reducing emissions truly drive meaningful climate impact.

-**Technical solution:** We propose an end-to-end quantum-enabled system for trustworthy climate reporting, combining three complementary components:
+**Technical Solution:** We propose an end-to-end quantum-enabled system for trustworthy climate reporting, combining three complementary components:

 1. *Quantum Key Distribution* — secures data in transit, validating unmediated provenance and detecting interception attempts.
 2. *Quantum Digital Signatures* — coupled with QKD, provides non-repudiation and source identification, preventing disputes about the report’s origin.
 3. *Physical Quantum Seals* — protects the measurement infrastructure, ensuring sensors and devices cannot be tampered with or manipulated.

+**Need for Quantum:** Conventional digital security methods cannot fully guarantee the integrity and authenticity of climate impact data, especially when both the physical measurement and its transmission are at risk.
+Classical encryption can be broken, sensor tampering can go undetected, and digital signatures alone cannot prevent sophisticated forgery. *QKD* & *QDS* components provide unforgeable and non-repudiable authentication, whereas *quantum seals* safeguard the physical measurement devices themselves.
+Together, these technologies provide an end-to-end, information-theoretically secure framework, making it possible to trust climate impact reports in a superior way to classical methods.

 **Scale & Feasibility:** Foundational theory on quantum signatures have outlined an approach to quantum-enabled authentication[^3].
 Identity-based quantum protocols have been demonstrated in the context of a secure QKD communication[^4] and a 280-km signature has been achieved[^5].
 As well, advancements in practical QKD have been shown, like a satellite-to-ground linkage[^6], showcasing practical viability.
 In addition, schematic quantum seals using entangled photon sources have been proposed[^7].